I am delighted to welcome you to the 42nd Annual General Meeting of

 rest 9 are non-coking coal washeries with a total capacity of 94 MTY.

 (ii) System Improvements

-ERP as a route towards organisational synergy will be fast tracked.
+implemented.
+ERP as a route towards organisational synergy will also be

 Coal India has already adopted a host of ICT initiatives to make

 internal processes IT driven and to enhance all round system efficiency

 and transparency to improve employee, customer and vendors''

 - E-procurement of goods in CIL and its subsidiary companies is in

 operation of tender value above Rs.
 2.00 lakhs since 2011.